Kowts/cs50p_final_project/README.md

-# Task Manager Pro
+# Task Manager

 ## Introduction

-Task Manager Pro is a PyQt-based desktop application designed to streamline personal task management.
-With a focus on simplicity and ease of use, it provides a robust platform for users to manage their daily tasks effectively.
+Task Manager is a PyQt-based desktop application designed to streamline personal task management.
+The application is designed to help users manage their tasks efficiently.
+It features a modern UI, a robust backend for handling tasks, and various utilities for an enhanced user experience.

 ## Features